-I like monitoring/graphing data, so I picked up this $10 TEMPer v1 USB thermometer from China for a DIY weather station.
+I like monitoring/graphing data, so I picked up this $10 TEMPer v1 [amazon text=USB thermometer&template=amazon search] from China for a DIY weather station.
 It is currently measuring the temperature outside my window.

 The device is detected out of the box in Ubuntu Linux: